 The slides are steep.
 You do walk up steps to the top.
 You then grab a piece of card board and hop on.
 Past visitors leave card board boxes there for the next visitor to use.

-The concrete slides are a lot of fun.
+The concrete slides are one of our favorite fun things to do in this city.
 We spent over an hour there going down them again and again and again.
 They are a blast!

 The address for the Steward Mini Park is 70 Corwin St San Francisco, CA 94114.
 Since it is in a neighborhood, with houses on either side, they do have set hours for the park.
 The hours are 6 AM-10 PM.